 The throttle cable should be lubricated at the scheduled intervals.
 Use a good cable lubricant and a cable lubricating device to ensure that the cable is completely lubricated.

-To lubricate the throttle cable use the following procedure:
+To lubricate the throttle cable, use the following procedure:

-- 1. Disconnect the cable from the engine and the throttle lever. - 2.
-Attach the cable lubricating device to the end of the cable that attaches to the engine. - 3.
-Insert the nozzle attached to the aerosol can which contains the cable lubricant into the cable lubricating device and inject about 1 ounce into the cable. - 4.
-Disconnect the cable lubricating device from the cable and reattach the cable to the throttle lever and engine.
+- o Disconnect the cable from the engine and the throttle lever. - Attach the cable lubricating device to the end of the cable that attaches to the engine. - Insert the nozzle attached to the aerosol can which contains the cable lubricant into the cable lubricating device and inject about 1 ounce into the cable.

-Clean up any excess lubricant after lubricating the throttle cable.
+NOTE Clean up any excess lubricant after lubricating the throttle cable.